 The Australian Radiation Protection and Nuclear Safety Agency (ARPANSA): Ultraviolet Radiation has information on UV and effects.

-- Skin Cancer and outdoor work: a guide for employers [pdf].
+- Skin Cancer and outdoor work: a work health and safety guide [pdf].

 - Protect you skin at work brochure [pdf], and